 Once your horses racing career is over and he is eligible for the breeding shed you have 21 days from the date of his last race to enter him in the breeding shed program.
 After 21 days he is no longer eligible.

 Learn how to classify your horse by understanding our different tournament classifications.
-Properly placing your horse in the right type of tournament, whether it’s a general tournament for the higher-end horses, or the blue and red restricted tournaments, or even the insta-tournaments makes ll the difference in the world in succeeding in our game.
+Properly placing your horse in the right type of tournament, whether it’s a general tournament for the higher-end horses, or the blue, red or green restricted tournaments, platinum VIP tournaments or even the insta-tournaments makes all the difference in the world in succeeding in our game.

-We also suggest that you read the following other help sections: 1) Tournament Entry Guide; 2) Insta-Tournament Help Guide; 3) Trainer Game Nominated Horses-Benefits and Features; and 4) Understanding the Different Types of Trainer Tournaments.
+We suggest that you read the following other help sections: 1) Insta-Tournament Help Guide; 2) Trainer Game Nominated Horses-Benefits and Features; and 3) Understanding the Different Types of Trainer Tournaments.